Bioinformatics and Genomics

 2012 PhD in Theoretical Physics, University of Cologne, Germany

-We are looking for postdocs and PhD students with a background or strong interest in the quantitative description of evolutionary phenomena.
-This involves data analysis, mathematical modeling and development of computational approaches to address questions regarding cancer as well as human evolution.
-If you are interested, do not hesitate to write an email to Donate to discuss projects and possibilities!
+We are looking for highly motivated postdoctoral researchers and PhD students with a background or strong interest in the quantitative description of evolutionary phenomena.
+This involves mathematical modeling, data analysis, and development of computational approaches to address questions regarding cancer as well as human evolution.
+If you are interested, do not hesitate to write an email to discuss projects and possibilities.
+If you are interested in pursuing a PhD in our lab, please apply via the following links: CRG PhD call or LaCaixa PhD fellowships.

 Cancer Bayesian Selection Estimation (CBaSE)